-1.4.1.
 The aim of the spatial strategy is to show the vision for Tollerton parish in a visual way.
 All the policies work towards this strategy.
-Whilst Tollerton village and the Sustainable Urban Extension to the east of Gamston/north of Tollerton are within the same parish, the aim is to ensure that both function as self-sufficient settlements meeting the needs of existing and future residents.
+Whilst Tollerton village and the strategic allocation to the east of Gamston/north of Tollerton are within the same parish, the aim is to ensure that both function as self-sufficient settlements meeting the needs of existing and future residents.
 Key to this vision is that the two settlements will be separate but well connected, particularly by foot and bicycle.
 The existing green buffer between the two settlements will be maintained and enhanced.

-Diagram 1 - Spatial strategy
+Map 2 - Spatial strategy